 Reach the right people, in the right place, at the right time

-The internet is your gateway to people who might one day become your customers.
+The internet is your gateway for people who might one day become your customers.
 With an online presence, you can reach far more of the right people than you can by marketing your company solely offline.
 And if you do it the right way, you can get in front of the people who are likely to become your customers at the right moment in their buyer’s journey.

 Direct mail and cold calling are outdated tactics.
 We spend an increasing amount of time on the internet, and we’re constantly using our smartphones.
 It’s a harsh truth: most people will miss the print ad or brochure you’re trying to put in front of them because they’re too busy looking at a digital screen.
 Either that or they’ve subconsciously learned to ignore anything that looks too much like an advertisement.